katlatze/harpmusic/_tabs/about.md

 I offer the original musescore files so you can listen to them and make your own adjustments. **You are welcome to use my scores for anything non-commercial.
 If you record them I would LOVE to see.**

-<h3><i class="fa-solid fa-heart"></i> Why my arrangements are free</h3>

-As a kid interested in computers, I grew up with a strong passion for the open source movement.
-I think creative people sharing freely with one another is one of the best things we have in life.
-On top of that, most of my scores exist only because of the hard work done by other people who figured out the bones of the songs.
-My goal is to see more people playing songs they love on the lever harp.

-With that said, if you're enjoying my work and you'd like to leave a donation, I have a Ko-fi page set up here:
+If you're enjoying my work and you'd like to leave a donation, I have a Ko-fi page set up here:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/T6T11J6MO)